rrrapha/translate_locallang/Documentation/Configuration/Index.rst

 Extension Configuration
 =======================

-All configuration is done in the extension manager (extConf).
+Click :guilabel:`Settings > Extension Configuration` in the backend to change the options.

 Configuration Options: